clairemerot/physalia_adaptation_course/README.md

 # physalia_adaptation_course

-Day1: Handling NGS data: From raw reads to SNPs matrix
+## Day1: Handling NGS data: From raw reads to SNPs matrix

+Capelin data: They are taken from Cayuela et al,2020.
+Molecular Ecology https://doi-org.acces.bibl.ulaval.ca/10.1111/mec.15499

+Genome assembly: For this course, we made a dummy assembly of about 14 MB (instead of about 500 MB) and 4 chromosomes (instead of 24).

+Raw reads: Obtained by GBS methods, sequenced with IonTorrent.

 Day2: Population structure and confounding factors

 Day3: Outlier detection - Environmental associations